 2018 DIG Research Project | "The Role of Sirtuin-3 in Neuroinflammation and Perioperative Cerebral Injury"

-Qing Ma, MD, is an assistant professor within Duke Anesthesiology at Duke University Medical Center.
+Qing Ma, MD, was a former assistant professor within Duke Anesthesiology at Duke University Medical Center.
 She is also a basic scientist with expertise in several preclinical animal (mouse, rat, squirrel) models of organ (brain, heart, kidney, small intestine) ischemia-reperfusion (IR) injury after major surgeries, including cardiopulmonary bypass (CPB) and deep hypothermic circulatory arrest (DHCA).
 Dr. Ma is an active member of several national and international societies, including the Society of Cardiovascular Anesthesiologists, where she was funded a Mid-Career Scientist Award in 2009.
 Dr. Ma has given multiple presentations and lectures, as well as written and published several peer-reviewed papers within her field.

 Dr. Ma is originally from Nanjing, China and received her first doctoral degree in medicine at Zunyi Medical College (ZMC) at Zunyi, China.
 While she was working as an anesthesiologist and lecturer in anesthesiology, she received her master’s degree in anesthesiology at ZMC.
 As an assistant professor and anesthesiologist, she moved to the Hebei Medical University in Shijiazhuang, China in 1990.
 Three years later she was honored as a vice chairperson in the Department of Anesthesiology and promoted to associate professor in anesthesiology at the Hebei Medical University in 1995.
 Dr. Ma moved to Germany and received her second doctoral degree in medicine at the Aachen University of Technology in 1997.
 During her time there, she discovered that moderate hypothermia during CPB inhibits leukocyte activation and regulates cytokine balance in order to reduce postoperative organ damage at levels of gene expression and protein product in a pig model of CPB/CA. Her work had already begun to have a significant impact in the field of postoperative organ dysfunction.
 She completed her postdoctoral training at the IZKF "Biomat" Center, RWTH Aachen University and the German Heart Center Munich, specifically focusing on the mechanisms/pathways associated with cardioprotection following cardiac surgery in both pigs and humans.